sanikamal/tensorflow-AtoZ/README.md

 - **Image Augmentation:** Artificially boosting the number of images in our training set by applying random image transformations to the existing images in the training set.

 - **Dropout:** Removing a random selection of a fixed number of neurons in a neural network during training.

+### CNNs with RGB Images of Different Sizes:

+- **Resizing:** When working with images of different sizes, you must resize all the images to the same size so that they can be fed into a CNN.

+- **Color Images:** Computers interpret color images as 3D arrays.
+- **RGB Image:** Color image composed of 3 color channels: Red, Green, and Blue.
+-**Convolutions:** When working with RGB images we convolve each color channel with its own convolutional filter.
+Convolutions on each color channel are performed in the same way as with grayscale images, i.e. by performing element-wise multiplication of the convolutional filter (kernel) and a section of the input array.
+The result of each convolution is added up together with a bias value to get the convoluted output.
+- **Max Pooling:** When working with RGB images we perform max pooling on each color channel using the same window size and stride.
+Max pooling on each color channel is performed in the same way as with grayscale images, i.e. by selecting the max value in each window.
+- **Validation Set:** We use a validation set to check how the model is doing during the training phase.
+Validation sets can be used to perform Early Stopping to prevent overfitting and can also be used to help us compare different models and choose the best one.
+## Transfer Learning
+- **Transfer Learning:** A technique that reuses a model that was created by machine learning experts and that has already been trained on a large dataset.
+When performing transfer learning we must always change the last layer of the pre-trained model so that it has the same number of classes that we have in the dataset we are working with.

+- **Freezing Parameters:** Setting the variables of a pre-trained model to non-trainable.
+By freezing the parameters, we will ensure that only the variables of the last classification layer get trained, while the variables from the other layers of the pre-trained model are kept the same.

+- **MobileNet:** A state-of-the-art convolutional neural network developed by Google that uses a very efficient neural network architecture that minimizes the amount of memory and computational resources needed, while maintaining a high level of accuracy.
+MobileNet is ideal for mobile devices that have limited memory and computational resources.